SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 SlimefunItemStack itemStack = new SlimefunItemStack("MY_ADDON_ITEM", Material.EMERALD, "&aPretty cool Emerald", "", "&7This is awesome");
 ```

-For the lore I left the first line empty, this is not required but consistent with other items from Slimefun.<br>
+For the lore I left the first line empty, this is not required but consistent with other items from Slimefun.

 ### The recipe